Lavender Honey vs Wildflower Honey

 Lavender honey is one of the most distinctive and recognizable honeys in the world.

 The floral lavender aroma is immediately apparent, elegant and perfumed without being cloying.
-The flavor follows with delicate sweetness, herbal lavender notes, and a refined finish that evokes fields of purple flowers in the French countryside.
-The best Provence lavender honey has a clean, almost crystalline quality that feels luxurious.
+The flavor follows with delicate sweetness, herbal lavender notes from linalool transfer during nectar collection, and a refined finish that evokes Provence hillsides in bloom.
+Authentic Plateau de Valensole lavender honey (French AOP Miel de Lavande) has a clean, almost crystalline quality that sets it apart from flavored imitations.
 Wildflower honey offers a different kind of complexity.
 Rather than a single floral signature, it blends multiple botanical voices into a harmonious whole.
 Each batch is unique, influenced by what was blooming in the area.
 This means wildflower honey can range from light and herbaceous to medium-bodied and fruity, offering discovery in every jar.
-It lacks lavender's elegant focus but compensates with earthy authenticity.
+It lacks lavender's elegant focus but compensates with earthy authenticity and regional character.

 Nutrition Comparison